lovephimu/lovephimu/README.md

 ## About Me
 For 10 years, I’ve been designing public spaces like squares and parks.
-Maybe you’ve even walked through one of my projects!
+Maybe you’ve even walked through one of my projects! <br>
 🌳🌳🌳🌳🚶‍♀️🌳🌳🌳🌳🌳🌳🌳🌳⛲️🌳🏡🌳

 I have been working with city officials and communities.
 I saw how digital tools always simplified our communication.
 This fuelled my curiosity and I decided to learn to program these tools myself.